Sol-Global-Management/repository-1/cl9czws7m00jpqgnvayywgd7e.md

 2.4 We can we adapt a house to summertime and to wintertime.

-2.5 We can make the rooms tall, so that there is room for love,
+2.5 We can make the rooms tall, so that there is room for love, [jumping](https://giphy.com/embed/f2fX7GtXh1nbi), and dancing.

-<iframe src="https://giphy.com/embed/f2fX7GtXh1nbi/twitter/iframe" width="435" height="282" frameborder="0" scrolling="no"></iframe>

-and dancing.

 2.6 We position windows depending on how you want to use sunlight.